-McLaren Engineering Group completed a transportation feasibility study for an aerial gondola that could connect the Albany-Rensselaer Train Station to the downtown.
+McLaren Engineering Group completed a transportation feasibility study for an aerial gondola that could connect the Albany-Rensselaer Train Station to downtown Albany, NY.
 This gondola could provide a new, reliable, and efficient transportation option for commuters, visitors and tourists.
 The McLaren team found that a Capital District Gondola is technically feasible with minimal environmental impact.
 As a result, the Gondola received strong support from local stakeholders.

 McLaren found that a new gondola could connect the 825,000 people arriving and departing each year at the Albany-Rensselaer Train Station to three important destinations: downtown Albany, the Capital Center and the Empire State Plaza.
 The Albany train station, ninth-largest in the Amtrak system is on the eastern side of the Hudson River in Rensselaer.
 The State Capitol building and its 11,000 workers are located on the western side of the river, along with central Albany, a convention center, the New York State Museum and many other attractions.
 Total ridership was projected to be in the hundreds of thousands of people each year.
 As a result, this could boost local sales and tax revenue.